 After tabs are collected, RMHC brings the collection to local recycling centers, where they are weighed to determine their value.
 The recycling center then sends the local RMHC Chapter a check for the total value.

-Firelands’ office facility has served as a regional pop tab collection site for the Ronald McDonald House of Akron since 2009.
-Employees of the cooperative encourage members of the community to drop-off their pop tabs at the office facility, located at 103 Industrial Drive, New London, during regular business hours, Monday through Friday, 7:30 a.m. to 4 p.m.
+Firelands Electric Cooperative's facility has served as a regional pop tab collection site for the Ronald McDonald House of Akron since 2009, and during that time has donated over 1.5-million tabs for the local chapter.
+Our cooperative encourages employees and members of the community to drop-off their pop tabs at the office facility, located at 103 Industrial Drive, New London, during regular business hours, Monday through Friday, 7:30 a.m. to 4 p.m.

 “Ronald McDonald House is an amazing place offering support for families with sick children, allowing them to live in a home-like setting while their children heal.
-I’m honored to support such an organization,” says Firelands' General Manager April Bordas.
+Firelands Electric Co-op is honored to support such an organization,” says Andrea Gravenhorst, the cooperative's director of communications and IT.

 If you would like to donate pop tabs to the Ronald McDonald House of Akron, contact us here or call the cooperative office at 1-800-533-8658.
 If you are interested in donating specific items to RMH of Akron, click here for a downloadable copy (PDF) of their Wish List.